When it comes to building muscle and adding size to your frame, your diet is going to be the most important factor that you have to get right.

 As for what this range is, based on this 2018 meta-analysis from the Journal of Sports Medicine, intaking roughly 0.73-1 g per lb of bodyweight seems to be optimal for muscle growth.

 Note that going over this range doesn’t seem to provide an added benefit for growth.
 But in the event that you do, just know that research shows that it’s completely safe to do so given that you have normal and healthy kidney function.

 You need sufficient carbs in order to fuel your workouts and boost your performance in the gym.

 But you also need sufficient fat to support your hormone levels and overall health.

 As for how much of each, the literature recommends to intake roughly 0.25-0.5g of fat /lb of bodyweight.
 And then the remainder of your calories, minus protein, from carbs.

 Therefore you have a lot of flexibility with your carbs and fats and can adjust them to better suit your lifestyle and food preferences.

-Again, this calculation won’t be 100% bang on.
-The downside with all macronutrient calculators like the above is that it’s simply an estimate.
-It’s going to take some tweaking and adjusting on your end based on how your weight responds in order to find your “sweet spot” in terms of your calorie intake.
+The downside with all calculators/formulas like the above is that it's simply an estimate.
+It's going to take some tweaking and adjusting on your end based on how your weight responds in order to find your "sweet spot" in terms of your calorie intake.